leetncamp/hpL3/README.md

 * copy your 9.32 file into the directory.
 * make sure there is only one file that contains "L3" and only one file that contains "9.32"
 * python addL3.py

+###To complile a new version

+* Edit addL3.py to suit your needs
+* Compile a new addL3.exe by doing this
+** pytinstaller --onefile hpL3.py
+* This will create a "build" and a "dist" folder.
+Copy the new hpL3.exe file from the dist folder into the main directory.